James returns as he and Davis send Lakers by Pacers 122-115

+INDIANAPOLIS (AP) — Los Angles Lakers coach Frank Vogel liked what he saw of LeBron James’ return

+“It is going to take time to get his timing back to 100%, but for most of the game he looked good,” Vogel said.
+“He looked like his old self again.”

-INDIANAPOLIS (AP) — Anthony Davis scored 28 points and LeBron James returned after a six-game absence to score 24 Saturday to lead the Los Angeles Lakers to a 122-115 victory over the Indiana Pacers.
+James, back after a six-game absence, scored 24 points, including seven key points late, to lead the Lakers to a 122-115 victory over the Indiana Pacers Saturday.
+Anthony Davis led the Lakers with 28 points.

-The Lakers can notch the No. 6 seed if they win at New Orleans on Sunday and Portland loses to Denver that ay.
+The Lakers can notch the No. 6 seed if they win at New Orleans on Sunday and Portland loses to Denver that day.
 If the Lakers finish No. 7, they will be in the play-in tournament against the No. 8 seed.

 Davis, who missed the previous game because of a tight left thigh, sank 9 of 18 shots and grabbed 10 rebounds.
 James played 28 minutes, hitting 11 of 22 shots.
 James had eight assists and seven rebounds.

-James had missed the last six games trying to recover from high ankle sprain.
+James was out for the last six games while recovering from high ankle sprain.
 He missed six weeks and then returned to play two games.

-Davis had missed Wednesday’s game with Houston.
-Andre Drummond had 15 rebounds for the Lakers, who held a 45-37 rebounding edge.
+“It felt a lot better than the last time I came back,” James said.
+“I felt good coming into the game.
+I think each game I’ll get better and better.
+It will take a few games to get it all back.
+It’s up to coach and training staff if I play (Sunday).”

 The Lakers led 111-97 before the Pacers scored 11 straight points to trim the lead to 111-108 with 3:07 left.
 James then took over by scoring the next seven points, starting with a 3-pointer to put the Lakers up 118-110.